StilettoDagger/rock-paper-scissors/README.md

 # Rock Paper Scissors

 This repositories contain the solution for the Rock Paper Scissors project found on [The Odin Project](https://www.theodinproject.com/lessons/foundations-rock-paper-scissors).
-The original project is intended to be a console game, but this one includes GUI elements such as buttons and images for more convenience.
+The original project is intended to be a console based game, but it has since then evolved to include GUI elements such as buttons and images for more convenience.

 ## Features

 The app recreates the classic game of [Rock paper scissors](https://en.wikipedia.org/wiki/Rock_paper_scissors), and allows the player to play against the computer that picks a random move each time.

 The game also keeps track of the scores earned by both the player and the opponent.
 Scores are awarded to the player who plays a winning hand against their opponent (*such as a player who gets to pick rock against a player who picks scissors*).
 A tie results when both players pick the same hand, in which case no points will be awarded to either player.
-The game is played over five rounds and the player with the highest overall score at the end of the fifth round wins the game.
+The game is played over several rounds and the first player with to reach a score of 5 is declared as the winner of the game.

 The game's algorithm works in the following way: